httpedor/AttributeSetter/README.md

   ]
 }
 ```
+This file should be at `data/example/attributesetter/entity/example.json`

+In the example above, all creepers will have 5 health, and +10 follow range.
+All entities tagged as raiders will have +8 health.
 ### Object Key
 Which entity ID will be changed.
 If the first character is a # the key is treated as a tag.
 In the example above, all entities tagged as raiders will have +8 health, and all creepers will have 5 health.